-Did you know that you only have 2.6 measly seconds to win over your visitors when they land on your website?
+Did you know that you only have 2.6 measly seconds to win over your visitors when they land on your website for the first time?

-You see, the most critical element of any piece of blog content or web copy, is not how well it’s optimised for search engines, or how compelling the opening paragraph is, or how eye-catching the featured image looks or anything like that.
+You see, the most crucial element of any piece of content or web copy is not how well it’s been optimized for search engines, or how compelling the opening paragraph is, or how eye-catching the featured image looks or anything like that.

-As I’ve said before, if your headline title is not compelling, if it’s not convincing, no one will give a crap about going as far to read the rest of your content.
-I’m just being honest here.
+I’ve said this before, if your headline title is not compelling enough, if it’s not convincing, no one will click on it.

 According to CopyBlogger, on average eight out of ten people will read your headline title, but only two out of ten folks will go on to read your content.